jnv/lists/README.md

 ## Non-technical

+* [Annual-Reading-List](https://github.com/davidskeck/Annual-Reading-List) – A list of things to read every year.

+  > I feel like a lot of people read important ideas once and never get the chance to implement them.
+The purpose of this list is that ideas that are important to me get the chance to take hold in my mind.
+By reading these works annually, I will be introduced to these ideas again and again until they become habitual to me.
 * [awesomebandnames](https://github.com/LycaonIsAWolf/awesomebandnames) – The open-source list of awesome band names.
 * [cocktails](https://github.com/balevine/cocktails) – Cocktail Recipes
-* [corporate-logos](https://github.com/marketreef/corporate-logos) – Curated repo of publicly listed co. logos, identified by ticker.
-[Almost 1500 logos]
+* [corporate-logos](https://github.com/marketreef/corporate-logos) – Curated repo of publicly listed co. logos, identified by ticker. *Almost 1500 logos*
 * [food-recipes](https://github.com/obfuscurity/food-recipes) – Honest-to-goodness "real food" recipes
 * [lawrence-veggie](https://github.com/codysoyland/lawrence-veggie) – List of vegetarian/vegan restaurants in Lawrence, KS
 * [bzimmerman/recipes](https://github.com/bzimmerman/recipes) – This repository contains tasty open-source recipes.